-1.7.
+1.6.
 Hardware for HBase

-As a general rule the more memory HBase has, the better it can improve performance by caching read and write requests.
+As a general rule the more memory HBase has, the better it can cache read requests.
 Each slave node in an HBase cluster (RegionServer) maintains a number of regions (regions are the chunks of the data in memory).
 For large clusters, it is important to ensure that the HBase Master and the NameNode run on separate server machines.

-Note that in large scale deployments, Zookeeper nodes are not co-deployed with the Hadoop/HBase slave nodes.
+Note that in large scale deployments, ZooKeeper nodes are not co-deployed with the Hadoop/HBase slave nodes.